 The Lumina® Configuration utility, shown in

-Figure 2.1, can be used to configure every aspect
+Figure 3.1, is used to configure every aspect of the

-of the desktop and is the recommended way to make changes.
-To launch
+desktop and is the recommended way to make changes.
+To launch this

-CLI.
-If all those options are unavailable, the “Desktop Configuration”
+Command Line Interface (CLI).
+If all those options are unavailable,

 the configuration utility.
 For convenience, the Preferences

 section of the right-click menu also lists the commonly used

 Under the top search bar are options to configure different areas of the system.
 By default, each category is expanded to provide an efficient view of all available configuration options.
 Click an option to view more details and tunables.